lasp/beryllium/README.md

 ##### Task Cheatsheet

 ```
-gulp build // builds the project to the dist folder
+npm run build // removes the dist folder and any/all temporary folders and then rebuilds the project to the dist folder
-gulp clean // removes dist folder and any/all temporary folders
+npm run watch // watches the project and rebuilds when changes are detected
 ```

 ### Running Beryllium